reTHINK-project/dev-msg-node-nodejs/src/main/components/policyEngine/prp/policy/readme.md

 ***Complex Condition***

 A *Complex Condition* contains constrains in multiple attributes.
-Similar in *Attribution Condition*, we use keywords *not*, *anyOf*, and *allOf* to indicate logical relations and also support simplifications.
+Similar to *Attribution Condition*, we use keywords *not*, *anyOf*, and *allOf* to indicate logical relations and also support simplifications.

 - *OR Logic*: